 There are many wonderful options all over the world for those exploring music to study abroad.
-Many music majors/minors study abroad to gain important cross-cultural perspectives, perform within other cultures, develop their knowledge of other traditions, or gain a global experience.
-This page contains information that will assist music majors/minors determine how best to integrate study abroad into their Brandeis careers.
+Many music majors and minors study abroad to gain important cross-cultural perspectives, perform within other cultures, develop their knowledge of other traditions, or gain a global experience.
+This page contains information that will assist music majors and minors determine how best to integrate study abroad into their Brandeis careers.

 Sample of Approved Programs with Music Coursework